CakeDC/TinyMCE/readme.md

 	git submodule add git://github.com/CakeDC/TinyMCE.git Plugin/TinyMCE

 Alternatively, you can download an archive from the [2.0 branch on Github](https://github.com/CakeDC/TinyMCE/zipball/2.0) and extract the contents to `Plugin/TinyMCE`.

+### Be aware of short tags ###

+If your php.ini has short tags enabled you won't be able to load the asset files from the plugin because the js contains a <? which the asset filter will interpret as php but fail to do so and your TinyMCE asset file will not be loaded.

+An alternative is to copy or symlink the editor files to your apps webroot.
+Which is the best way for performance reasons in any case.

+## Usage ##

 The TinyMCE helper is basically just a convenience helper that allows you to use php and CakePHP conventions to generate the configuration for TinyMCE and as an extra it allows you to load configs.